ClickCease

 10. How often should I administer AUDIT to my patients?

-11. What do the AUDIT scores mean?
+11. What do AUDIT scores indicate?

 AUDIT scores indicate the level of risk for alcohol use disorders, with higher scores suggesting a greater need for intervention.